Kozenomenon/ArKrypt/api_examples/node/README.md

   - Notify API that mod is paywalled.
 - `/global-config`
   - Retrieve a mod's global config.
-_Use-case examples only, requests/responses are fake/random to demo the encryption._

 ## Code Files
 - `my-api.js`